mhxu1998/CoDMO/README.md

 ```bash
 python build_trees.py --out_path processed/
 ```
 3. Pretrain the code embedding by Glove.
-The initialization of the basic embeddings follows the same procedure as in [GRAM] (based on theano).
+The initialization of the basic embeddings follows the same procedure as in [GRAM].
 ```bash
 cd preTrain
 python glove.py